 - Billy Bishop Toronto City Airport (YTZ)

 - Halifax Stanfield (YHZ)

-Personal Customs Exemptions
+Personal Customs Exemptions for NEXUS Members

 You qualify for a personal exemption if you are a Canadian resident returning from a trip outside Canada, a former Canadian resident of Canada returning to live in the country; or a temporary Canadian resident returning from a trip outside Canada.